Antonioisrooted/Wakulima/README.md

 test - for running unit tests
 For more resources on learning Android development, visit the Developer Guides at developer.android.com.

+## Screenshots

+## Libraries used
+.Foundation - Components for core system capabilities, Kotlin extensions and support for multidex and automated testing.
+  .AppCompat - Degrade gracefully on older versions of Android.
+  .Android KTX - Write more concise, idiomatic Kotlin code.
+  .Test - An Android testing framework for unit and runtime UI tests.

 ### Prerequisites

 What things you need to install the software and how to install them